facioquo/stock-indicators-python/docs/pages/guide.md

 ### Using custom quote classes

 If you would like to use your own custom `MyCustomQuote` _quote_ class, you **have to** inherit `Quote` class.
 The `Quote` class is a special class which converts OHLCV properties existing as Python objects to C# objects and which is concrete class of `IQuote` of C# implementation.
-It enables PythonNet to work with our C# implementation using generics.
+It enables Python.Net to work with our C# implementation using generics.

 ```python
 from stock_indicators.indicators.common import Quote